fzumstein/python-for-excel/README.md

 > [!NOTE]
 > This is the material for the 2nd edition (June 2026)!
-For the 1st edition (2021), check out the [1st edition branch](https://github.com/fzumstein/python-for-excel/tree/1st-edition).
+For the 1st edition (2021), check out the [1st-edition branch](https://github.com/fzumstein/python-for-excel/tree/1st-edition).

 # Python for Excel, 2nd Edition (O'Reilly, 2026)